 An obituary for Ron was also published in The Guardian.

-A full obituary for Ron will be published in the Geographical Journal in due course.
+A full obituary for Ron has been published in The Geographical Journal.